 Until just a few years ago, scientists thought that superconductivity was possible only at temperatures below -419°F. That temperature could be maintained only by using costly liquid helium.
 But new ceramic-like materials are superconducting at temperatures as high as -211°F. These new materials can maintain their superconducting state using liquid nitrogen.
 The economics of superconductivity is becoming practical.
 As helium reserves continue to diminish, costs of helium continue to rise.
 Its many high-tech uses will need to find substitutes.
-For superconductivity, liquid nitrogen may be a better bet than helium.
-100 cubic feet of liquid nitrogen could cost researchers or companies 30 cents to \$2.00 per 100 cubic feet, whereas helium could cost 8 cents to \$1.50 per cubic foot.
+For superconductivity, liquid nitrogen may be a better bet than helium, as liquid nitrogen is far less expensive.